 Fayette Creative Placemaking Action Plan

 This assessment is geared at developing and attracting current and future talent in Fayette.
 It recognizes that the people best positioned to better the community are those that have already chosen to live there.
 Ultimately, these individuals will be charged with seeing this assessment from vision to reality.
+Don't miss your chance to play on the site casino online dansk.
+You will be satisfied!

 Their vision is wide-ranging.
 Fayette residents want more programming at the Fayette Opera House.
 They recognize the huge opportunity that vacant storefronts present and also would like to see blighted properties throughout the community remediated.
 At the same time, Fayette residents understand their community has a shortage of housing options, limiting population growth as well as broader community development opportunities.